An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 Many utopias are isolated societies, set on remote islands or planets, and discovered by outsiders.

-imagined a perfect society in which religion and reason work in total harmony.
+society in which religion and reason work in total harmony.
+His La città

 H G Wells described a parallel earth upon which the rational and scientific are perfectly reconciled with spiritual discipline and belief.
 Wells' Modern Utopia was first published in 1905.
 It set the scene for many modern, scientific utopias and dystopias.
 The story is set on a planet very like earth.
 The Utopian Planet differs from earth in that the inhabitants have created a perfect society.
 Two men, the narrator and his colleague (a botanist), visit this parallel planet and argue over its merits and defects.